sonyvakode/Sonyvakode/README.md

 <!--
   ============================================================
-  README.md — GitHub Profile
+  README.md - GitHub Profile
   Owner: Sony Vakode
   ------------------------------------------------------------
   HOW TO USE THIS FILE
-  1. Replace every instance of "sonyvakode" with your actual GitHub username (used in stats cards, streak stats, trophies).
-  2. Replace placeholder links marked with <!-- REPLACE --> comments:
-       - LinkedIn URL
-       - Email address
-       - LeetCode / HackerRank / Kaggle usernames
-       - Project repo & live-demo links
-       - Project screenshot/GIF URLs
-  3. This file goes in a repo named exactly "sonyvakode" (a repo matching your username) → GitHub renders it on your profile.
+  1. This file lives in a repo named exactly "sonyvakode" (a repo matching your username) so GitHub renders it on your profile automatically.
+  2. Look for the word REPLACE in a comment tag to find the few remaining placeholder items (project repo links and screenshot/GIF URLs).
+Everything else (LinkedIn, GitHub, Email, LeetCode, username in stats widgets) is already filled in with your real info.
   ============================================================
 -->